Showing content for section Overview

 On this course, you'll get to grips with the fundamentals of engineering sciences and management, and learn how you can apply your skills to the industries you want to work in.
 You'll learn from experts, and apply what you learn to your job if you're already in an engineering role.

 When you finish the course, you'll have new skills, knowledge and professional experience, backed up by a Higher National Diploma that could help you land your dream job, or progress in your career.
-You could also continue your studies, for example, by topping up your HND to a Bachelor's degree.
+You could also continue your studies by topping up your HND to a Bachelor's degree in engineering.

-- Spend 1 day a week in the brand new, £12 million Centre of Excellence for Composites, Advanced Manufacturing and Marine (CECAMM) at the Isle of Wight College
+- Attend the brand-new £12 million Centre of Excellence for Composites, Advanced Manufacturing and Marine (CECAMM) at the Isle of Wight College

 - Study topics that support your interests and career ambitions